aloma111/GameProject/README.md

 Open terminal or command line and enter the following command to run server java ServerGUI

-Open terminal or command line and enter the following command to run client java ClientGUI
+Open a new terminal or command line and enter the following command to run client java ClientGUI